Sharp large deviation results for sums of independent random variables: Main results

-Notice that Theorem \ref{th2} improves Bernstein's bound only for moderate $x$.
-A further significant improvement of Bernstein's inequality (\ref{Beiq}) for all $x\geq 0$ is given by the following theorem: we replace Bernstein's bound $B\left( x, \frac \varepsilon \sigma \right) $ by the following smaller one:
+Notice that Theorem \ref{th2} improves Bennett's bound only for moderate $x$.
+A further significant improvement of Bennett's inequality (\ref{Beiq}) for all $x\geq 0$ is given by the following theorem: we replace Bennett's bound $B\left( x, \frac \varepsilon \sigma \right) $ by the following smaller one:

 where $\psi(t)=t-\log(1+t)$ is a nonnegative convex function in $t\geq 0$.

 \begin{theorem} For all $x\geq 0$,

 where